KingAscent/League-Of-Legends-Stats/README.md

 # League-Of-Legends-Stats
 View the champion mastery progress or the live game stats of a summoner on the League of Legends North American server.

 **THIS IS CURRENTLY INACTIVE DUE TO CHANGES IN THE RIOT API.
 THIS WILL BE FUNCTIONAL IN THE NEAR FUTURE.
-I also don't really play League anymore.
-With the release of Vanguard, the program is currently obsolete.
+Project is currently undergoing changes.
 **
 <img src="https://raw.githubusercontent.com/KingAscent/League-Of-Legends-Stats/main/src/League%20of%20Legends%20Stats%20Webpage%20Preview.png">